RedHat-UX/red-hat-design-system/docs/theming/developers.md

 their own context, overriding that of their parent.
 Elements such as `<rh-surface>`, `<rh-card>`, and `<rh-accordion>` are examples of such context providers.
-If a provider contains a set `color-palette` attribute, it will override any parent context, and pass its context on to its children.
+If a provider contains a set `color-palette` attribute, it will override any parent context and pass its context on to its children.

 To make your element a color context provider: